sdiehl/wiwinwlh/tutorial.md

   geq' (a1 :*: b1) (a2 :*: b2) = geq' a1 a2 && geq' b1 b2
 ```

-Now to accommodate the two methods of writing classes (generic-deriving or
+To accommodate the two methods of writing classes (generic-deriving or
-custom implementations) we can use ``DefaultSignatures`` extension to allow the
+custom implementations) we can use the ``DefaultSignatures`` extension to allow the
-user to leave typeclass functions blank and defer to the Generic or to define
+user to leave typeclass functions blank and defer to Generic or to define
 their own.

 ```haskell